!header Brownian Trees

-Imagine a glass of water.
-Each molecule is bumped constantly by the others around it, so it effectively jumps around in very short straight lines, not moving far in any direction on average.
-Brownian motion is a model for this behavior and has wide-ranging applications, one of which is the growth of crystals.
+In a glass of water, every molecule is bumped constantly by the others around it.
+This makes them jump around in very short, straight lines, not moving far in any direction on average.
+Brownian motion is a model for this behavior that has wide-ranging applications, one of which is the growth of crystals.

 The theory of Diffusion-limited aggregation applies to crystals that form as the result of a substance that can only move through diffusion — think salt that’s dissolved in water and is therefore subject to Brownian motion.
 When one salt molecule hits another, it sticks, and over time, this forms a crystal structure.
 This applet colors the salt red and the water black, and centers the starting point of the crystal.
 The later a salt particle joins the group, the darker it’s colored.
 The resulting construction is called a Brownian tree, a beautiful object that often looks more like a tree’s roots than its canopy.